US Navy Super Hornet jet crashes in California desert

 CHINA LAKE, Calif.
-(AP) — A U.S. Navy F/A-18 Super Hornet jet crashed Wednesday in the California desert and a search-and-rescue helicopter was sent to the scene.
+(AP) — A U.S. Navy F/A-18 Super Hornet jet crashed Wednesday in the California desert and a search-and-rescue operation was underway, officials said.

-The single-seat warplane went down around 10 a.m. about 60 miles (96.5 kilometers) north of the Naval Air Weapons Station at China Lake, said Lt.
-Travis Callaghan, spokesman for Naval Air Forces Pacific.
+The single-seat warplane went down at 9:50 a.m. during a routine training mission north of the Naval Air Weapons Station at China Lake, a remote expanse of the Mojave Desert, said Lt.
+Cmdr.
+Lydia Bock, spokeswoman for Naval Air Station Lemoore in California's Central Valley.

-There was no immediate information about the status of the pilot or unit information, he said.
+"The status of the pilot is unknown at this time," Bock said about four hours after the crash.

-The aircraft crashed approximately on the western edge of Death Valley, he said.
+The jet was from strike fighter squadron VFA-151 stationed at Lemoore.
+The squadron is part of an air group attached to the aircraft carrier USS John C. Stennis.

 The Super Hornet is a twin-engine warplane designed to fly from either aircraft carriers or ground bases on both air-superiority and ground-attack missions.